Terms and conditions

 It is important that you have sufficient insurance in place to cover you (and your group) whilst you are away.
 It is a condition of your booking that you have such suitable insurance cover in place.
 Please ensure that you have a valid travel insurance policy in place from the time of booking, to cover you for the countries and activities you may be undertaking on your holiday.
 You should contact us to discuss this if you do not already have insurance in place.

 It is your responsibility to ensure that you reconfirm the departure date and times of all your flights at least 72 hours prior to departure.
 This is particularly important in respect of subsequent journeys after you have left your place of departure.

 D5.
 Ticketing- Back to top

-Your tickets and any other documents relating to your booking will be sent to the lead traveller's address which you give us at the time of booking, or may be delivered by e-mail in the form of an e-ticket and/or voucher(s) to the lead traveller e-mail address you supplied at the time of booking.
+Your tickets and any other documents relating to your booking will be sent to the Lead Name's address which you give us at the time of booking, or may be delivered by e-mail in the form of an e-ticket and/or voucher(s) to the Lead Name's e-mail address you supplied at the time of booking.
 Provided you have paid the total cost of the travel arrangements, we will endeavour to dispatch your tickets to you at least 2 weeks prior to departure.

 D6.
-Changes You Make Before Travel Including Cancellation By You- Back to top
+Changes You Make Before Travel Including Cancellation By You Back to top

 Remember any change to your departure date, airport, transport, destination, accommodation, or length of holiday has to apply to all members of your booking.

 If you do cancel, you must still pay any insurance premiums and administration charges, which arose before the cancellation, and any deposits paid for any pre-booked items or services.